 Does Medicare Cover Surgery?

-Medicare covers medically necessary surgeries.
-It generally does not cover cosmetic surgery.
+Medicare covers surgeries that are deemed medically necessary.
+This means that procedures like cosmetic surgeries typically aren’t covered.
 Medicare Part A covers inpatient procedures, while Part B covers outpatient procedures.
 Your out-of-pocket costs will depend on several factors, including where the surgery takes place.

 Understanding Medicare Surgery Coverage

-Medicare surgery coverage can be confusing and challenging to understand.
+Medicare surgery coverage can be confusing to navigate and challenging to understand.

 It’s difficult to determine exactly how much you’ll owe out-of-pocket because so many factors influence surgery cost.